This collection of Mother’s Day writing prompts invites children to describe mom’s personality, hobby, talents, appearance, or favorite jewelry.

 My mother is a treasure, like shiny nuggets of gold.

-1. Does your mother have a nickname for you?
-Where did she get that name?
+Does your mother have a nickname for you?
+Where did she get it?
+Does she call you by that name all the time, or just now and then?
+How does having this nickname make you feel?